Sleeping in Airports

 10. Tour the airport

-Join an airport tour if you’re interested in aviation and engineering – or just want a cool way to spend your time.
-The bus tour covers 12 kilometers of ground around the airport and answers burning questions like how luggage makes it to the cargo hold and the size of maintenance hangars.
+Join an airport tour if you’re interested in aviation and engineering – or want a cool way to spend your time.
+The bus tour covers 12 kilometres of ground around the airport and answers burning questions like how luggage makes it to the cargo hold and the size of maintenance hangars.
 Note that the tour is conducted in German.

 11. Visit the casino

 Feeling lucky?
 Take a risk with some gambling.
-Video slots and card games are located pre-Security in both terminals.
+Video slots and card games are located pre-security in both terminals.

-12. Squeeze in a work out
+12. Squeeze in a workout

 If you’re looking for a reason to skip your workout, you won’t find one here!
-The Hilton Fit & Fly Spa is open daily and a day pass gets you access to a fitness center, 17m swimming pool, steam bath, sauna, and more.
+The Hilton Fit & Fly Spa is open daily, and a day pass gets you access to a fitness center, 17m swimming pool, steam bath, sauna, and more.
 Or, try a quick 20-minute electro-muscular stimulation (EMS) workout at Bodystreet Studio.
 Both are located in the Munich Airport Center.

 13. Check out the seasonal activities

 In summer, the airport is rolling out some freewheeling fun, too: the Bike and Style event brings mountain biking and freestyle activities to the airport during the summer holidays.
 On weekends, professional German riders will put on shows.
-Travellers can even try out brand new e-bikes on test courses.
+Travellers can even try out brand-new e-bikes on test courses.

 14. Stop by a salon